By the Book: EMIERT By-laws

 - Committee members shall be appointed for two years, staggered so that no more than one-half of the members of each Committee shall be retired in any one year;

-- Appointments shall be announced by the winter edition of the official Bulletin;
+- Appointments shall be announced via communication by the chair of the committee;

-- Each Committee shall meet at the Annual Midwinter and Annual Conference of the American Library Association;
+- Each Committee shall meet either virtually or in person at the Midwinter and Annual Conference of the American Library Association;

 - A written report must be submitted to the Chairperson of the Round Table at the ALA Midwinter and Annual Conferences.
 If the Committee chairperson cannot attend, a report must be submitted prior to the meeting.